septentrio-gnss/septentrio_gnss_driver/README.md

   + The development process of this driver has been performed with mosaic-x5, firmware (FW) revision number 2, and AsteRx-SBi3 Pro, FW revision number 1.
 If a more up-to-date FW (higher revision number) is uploaded to the mosaic, the driver will not be able to take account of new or updated SBF fields.
   + ROSaic only works from C++11 onwards due to std::to_string() etc.
   + Septentrio's mosaic receivers and many others are only capable of establishing 10 streams !in total! of SBF blocks / NMEA messages.
 Please make sure that you do not set too many ROSaic parameters specifying the publishing of ROS messages to `true`.
 Note that in the GNSS case `gpsfix` accounts for 3 additional streams (`ChannelStatus`, `DOP` and `MeasEpoch` blocks), for instance.
+  + There is a bug on some models that requires the IMU Orientation be set to manual mode **even if** the device is mounted such that the transform is (0,0,0)
   + Once the catkin build or binary installation is finished, adapt the `config/rover.yaml` file according to your needs.
 The `launch/rover.launch` need not be modified.
 Specify the communication parameters, the ROS messages to be published, the frequency at which the latter should happen etc.:<br>

   ```